 Tip: the screenshot above shows the built-in preset 5-point-AllChannels and is a great starting point for manual adjustments.

-From Curve Points it is a small step to Endpoints.
+From Curve Points, it is a small step to Endpoints, an often overlooked feature of the Curve tool in Capture One.
 These are the curve points that by default exist at the end of the curve (bottom left, top right).
-You can move the Endpoints both in horizontal and vertical direction.
+You can move the Endpoints both in the horizontal and vertical directions.

 Explaining what this does is easiest when I compare it to the Shadow and Highlight Levels of the Levels tool, and the Shadow and Highlight Target Levels of the same tool.